yarin-da/adv_prog_2/README.md

 * A dynamic joystick that simulates the pilot's controls during playback (given flight data).

-* Diffrent graphs that show the correlation relationship between different data features in the flight data file.
+* Multiple graphs that show the correlation relationship between different data features in the flight data file.
 The graphs update automatically during playback.

 * The user is able to provide a DLL with custom anomaly detection algorithm (according to a specific API).
-The program is able to load the DLL dynamically at runtime and show the user the anomalies.
+The program is able to load the DLL dynamically at runtime and show the user anomalies as the exact time they occur.

 ***